yousei-github/osc10e/README.md

 -- Greg Gagne June 2018.

 # Build and Debug the C Program
 A gcc compiler is required for compilation.
-To download the required compiler (e.g., gcc-11), input the below command,:
+To download the required compiler (e.g., gcc-11), input the below command,
 ```sh
 sudo apt install --reinstall gcc-Xxx # Xxx is the version number
 ```